• Skip to primary navigation

 • For tree nut allergies, substitute sunflower seeds for the almonds.
 Hemp seeds will also work.

-• Tomatoes and Red Peppers are heavily sprayed produce---buy organic when you can.
+• Tomatoes and Red Peppers are heavily sprayed produce—buy organic when you can.

 • If you are looking for a thinner romesco that you can use as a sauce/spread, thin with additional water or almond milk until desired consistency.

-Nutrition Information
+Nutrition

 The nutrition calculations were done using online tools.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients you used.
 You are ultimately responsible for ensuring that any nutritional information is accurate, complete and useful.

-Please leave a review below, then snap a picture and tag me @dkhealthcoach and use #debraklein on Instagram so I can see it!
+Did you make this recipe?
+Please leave a review below, then snap a picture and tag me @dkhealthcoach or use hashtag #dkhealtcoach on Instagram so I can see it!!

 Reader Interactions